hicksjduk/sudoku-java/README.md

 This repo contains a simple solver for Sudoku puzzles, written in Java.

-To run the solver, run (the `Solver` class) [src/main/java/uk/org/thehickses/sudoku/Solver.java].
+To run the solver, run [the `Solver` class] {src/main/java/uk/org/thehickses/sudoku/Solver.java).
 This solves the puzzle [which was claimed in 2012 to be the hardest Sudoku ever devised](https://abcnews.go.com/blogs/headlines/2012/06/can-you-solve-the-hardest-ever-sudoku).

 Alternatively, the `solve` method can be invoked on any puzzle, which is represented by an instance of the `Grid` class.